egaeke/Asteroids_Game/README.md

-This is the repository for my Asteroids game based off of https://www.youtube.com/watch?v=HWuU5ly0taA&list=LL&index=3&ab_channel=DerekBanas
+This is the repository for my Asteroids game based off of a video by DerekBanas on YouTube: https://www.youtube.com/watch?v=HWuU5ly0taA&list=LL&index=3&ab_channel=DerekBanas

 Controls:
 W,A,S,D to move